 First, by exploiting the unilateral deformable feature of the soft actuator provided by the strain-limiting layer and the radial fiber reinforcements, a dorsal-side mounting solution with a pre-bending of the soft actuator is proposed to enable the back-drivability performance and simulate the free space sensation.
 As the soft actuator is installed on the dorsal-side, this solution allows full open and closure gestures of the users' hand.
-The strain limiting layer (i.e., the black and bold line on the top of the actuator in Fig. 1) is mounted on the top surface of the actuator, which ensures the distance between the user's fingertip and the actuator's tip becomes larger when the air is inflated into the actuator.
+The strain limiting layer (i.e., the black and bold line on the top of the actuator in Fig. 1) is mounted on the top surface of the actuator, which ensures the distance between the user's fingertip and the actuator.
 In simulating constrained space, the actuator is inflated with pressured air.
 The actuator is bent to pull the rigid rod, and an active force is then transmitted along the linkage mechanism to users' fingertip.